-- (1) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer), including by de-energising the customer's supply remotely, if: - (a) the customer: - (i) has not paid a bill by the pay-by date; or - (ii) is on a payment plan with the retailer and has not adhered to the terms of the plan; and - (b) [Not used]. - (c) the retailer has given the customer a reminder notice; and - (d) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the reminder notice; and - (e) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to adhere to the terms of the payment plan referred to in subclause (1)(a)(ii) in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (f) the customer has refused or failed to take any reasonable action towards settling the debt. - (2) [Not used]. - (3) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer), including by de-energising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and - (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay or to adhere to the terms of the payment plan referred to in subclause (1)(a)(ii), in one of the following ways: - (i) in person; - (ii) by telephone;
+- (1) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer), including by de-energising the customer's supply remotely, if: - (a) the customer: - (i) has not paid a bill by the pay-by date; or - (ii) is on a payment plan with the retailer and has not adhered to the terms of the plan; and - (b) [Not used]. - (c) the retailer has given the customer a reminder notice; and - (d) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the reminder notice; and - (e) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to adhere to the terms of the payment plan referred to in subclause (1)(a)(ii) in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (f) the customer has refused or failed to take any reasonable action towards settling the debt; and - (g) where the customer is an affected customer, the retailer has taken into account the particular circumstances of that customer. - (2) [Not used]. - (3) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer), including by de-energising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and - (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay or to adhere to the terms of the payment plan referred to in subclause (1)(a)(ii), in one of the following ways:

-- (iii) by facsimile or other electronic means; and - (d) the customer has refused or failed to take any reasonable action towards settling the debt.
+- (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (d) the customer has refused or failed to take any reasonable action towards settling the debt.